-Amy and her husband, Justin, live in beautiful Horseshoe Bend, Idaho, with their adorable daughter, Emma.
-Amy enjoys working out, hiking and training her dogs!
+Amy and her husband, Justin, live in Horseshoe Bend, Idaho.
+Amy enjoys working out, hiking and rollerblading.

 Justin Pishner is the co-owner and lead instructor for Valor K9 Academy dog training.
 After attending Boise State University, Justin joined the U.S. Air Force.
 He was selected to be an elite SERE (Survival Evasion Resistance Escape) Specialist.
 He served for 15 years in numerous locations across the US, along with a year-long assignment overseas and two deployments.
 After 15 years of Active Duty service, Justin transitioned to the Air National Guard in Boise, Idaho, where he continues his work as a SERE Specialist part-time.

 For Valor K9 Academy, Justin wears many hats.
 He helped build and equip our facility in Spokane.
 He helped create the curriculum for our 450-hour Train-the-Trainer 3-level course.
 And he helps with Taxes, Human Resources, Business Management and other various aspects of small business ownership.
 Justin’s sub-specialty in the military was Adult Education.
 He teaches our trainers how to grow their skill sets to best teach our clients.

 In 2021, Justin plans to continue building our training center here in Horseshoe Bend, Idaho.
 We have plans for a 60×80 building that will be fully customized to meet our training needs for group classes and events.